DPack: Efficiency-Oriented Privacy Budget Scheduling: Evaluation

 \heading{The Alibaba-DP Workload.} We create a macrobenchmark based on Alibaba's GPU cluster trace~\cite{alibaba-gpu}.
 The trace includes 1.1 million tasks submitted by 1,300 users over 3 months, and contains each task's resource demands and the resource allocation over time.
 We use these metrics as proxies for task DP budget demands, which do not exist in this trace.

 We use machine type (CPU/GPU) as a proxy for DP mechanism type.
 We assume CPU-based tasks correspond to mechanisms used for statistics, analytics, or lightweight ML (\eg XGBoost or decision trees \cite{dp_decision_tree,dp_xgboost}), while GPU-based tasks correspond to deep learning mechanisms (DP-SGD or DP-FTRL \cite{abadi2016deep, dpftrl}).
 We map each CPU-based task to one of the \{{\em Laplace, Gaussian, Subsampled Laplace}\} curves and each GPU-based task to one of the \{{\em composition of Subsampled Gaussians, composition of Gaussians}\} curves, at random.
 We use memory usage as a proxy for privacy usage by setting \TDP $\epsilon$ as an affine transformation of memory usage (in GB hours).
 We don't claim that memory will be correlated with privacy in a realistic DP workload, but that the privacy budget might follow a similar distribution (\eg a power law with many tasks having small requests and a long tail of tasks with large requests).

 We compute the number of blocks required by each task as an affine function of the bytes read through the network.
 Unlike the privacy budget proxy, we expect this proxy to have at least some degree of realism when data is stored remotely: tasks that don't communicate much over the network are probably not using large portions of the dataset.
 Finally, all tasks request the most recent blocks that arrived in the system and are assigned a weight of 1.
 We truncate the workload by sampling one month of the total trace and cutting off tasks that request more than 100 blocks or whose smallest normalized \RDP $\epsilon$ is not in $[0.001, 1]$.
 The resulting workload, called {\em Alibaba-DP}, is an objectively derived version of the Alibaba trace.
 We use it to evaluate \ourmethod under a more complex workload than our synthetic microbenchmark or PrivateKube's also synthetic workload.
+We open-source Alibaba-DP at \url{https://github.com/columbia/alibaba-dp-workload}.

 \heading{Q3: Does \ourmethod present an efficiency improvement for plausible workloads?
 How much does it trade fairness?} \F\ref{fig:alibaba_tasks} shows the number of allocated tasks as a function of the number of submitted ones from the Alibaba-DP workload.
 The results show that as the number of submitted tasks increases, both DPF and \ourmethod can allocate more tasks, because they have a larger pool of low-demand submitted tasks to choose from.
 This is not the case with FCFS, which does not prioritize low-demand tasks. \ourmethod allocates 22--43\% more tasks than DPF, since it packs the tasks more efficiently.
 Similarly, \F\ref{fig:alibaba_blocks} shows the number of allocated tasks as a function of the number of available blocks.
 As expected, all algorithms can schedule more tasks when they have more available budget. \ourmethod consistently outperforms DPF, scheduling 30--71\% more tasks.
 Across all the configurations evaluated in \F\ref{fig:alibaba_tasks} and \ref{fig:alibaba_blocks}, \ourmethod outperforms DPF by \ourimprovementalibaba.
 The results confirm that Alibaba-DP, a workload derived objectively from a real trace, exhibits sufficient heterogeneity for \ourmethod to show significant benefit.